A while ago, I developed some daily habits that improved my life in a hugely positive way.

 So living a minimalist lifestyle is all about reducing but at the same time turning less into more.

-Here are some of the benefits of living with fewer possessions:
+Top 10 benefits of living with fewer possessions

-- Less time is spent on repetitive tasks freeing up time to do the things you love
+- Increased personal time. -Less time is spent on repetitive tasks such as buying, cleaning, and moving numerous possesions, freeing up time to do the things you love.

-- Wealth is created as money is no longer being spent caring for or buying things you don’t need.
+- Increased monetry savings. -As money is no longer being spent caring for or buying things you don’t need money is retained for other intrests.

-- You can better organize your life, which creates a feeling of purpose and achievement in life.
+- Freedom from comparrison. – No longer having to keep up with the neighbours means that you can better organize your life, which creates a feeling of purpose and achievement.

 What does Being A Minimalist Actually Mean?